petersonben50/Everglades/code/2019_binning/2019_binning.md

 **Generate read profiles**

 Then, I profiled the reads mapping to each assembly and added that to the anvio database.
+This is done in a submission script, where the executable is generalized and the submission file can be customized to different years or projects.
 When merging the reads, I skipped the hierarchical clustering and the CONCOCT binning.
 I'll perform binning with a condensed number of clusters later on.

 **Estimate number of genomes**